11 minutes read.

 This page therefore randomly presents the names and citations of 10 Medal of Honor recipients from World War II, and when reloaded, it will randomly present another 10.
 Here they are:

-Second Lieutenant, U.S. Army, 34th Infantry Division.
+Captain (then Lieutenant), U.S. Army, 3d Infantry Division.

-Sergeant, U.S. Army, Company K, 126th Infantry, 32d Infantry Division.
+Captain, U.S. Army, Company B, 382d Infantry, 96th Infantry Division.

-Private First Class, U.S. Army, Company E, 142d Infantry, 36th Infantry Division.
+Sergeant, U.S. Army, Company A, 142d Infantry, 36th Infantry Division.

-Sergeant, U.S. Army, 60th Infantry, 9th Infantry Division.
+Private, U.S. Army, Company G, 350th Infantry, 3d Infantry Division.

 Related essays: